awsdocs/amazon-redshift-management-guide/doc_source/rs-mgmt-tagging-console.md

 1. On the **Manage tags**navigation page, choose **Review and apply tag changes**, then choose **Apply** to save your changes\.

-## Original Console<a name="tags-manage-originalconsole"></a>
+## Original console<a name="tags-manage-originalconsole"></a>

  The following is an example of the **Manage Tags** window for an Amazon Redshift resource, such as a cluster or a parameter group\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-mgmt-manage-tags-window.png)

  You use the **Add Tags** section to add key pairs to an Amazon Redshift resource\.
 When you begin entering a key pair in the **Add Tags** section, a new row will appear so that you can add another key pair, and so on\.
-For more information about allowed characters for keys and values, see [Tagging Requirements](amazon-redshift-tagging.md#rs-tagging-requirements)\.
+For more information about allowed characters for keys and values, see [Tagging requirements](amazon-redshift-tagging.md#rs-tagging-requirements)\.

  If you decide that you don't want to add a particular tag to the resource, you can remove it from the **Add Tags** section by choosing the **X** in the row\.
 Once you have specified the key pairs that you want to add, you apply the changes so that they are associated with the resource\.